pmlmodelling/nctoolkit/docs/source/index.rst

 nctoolkit: Fast and easy analysis of netCDF data in Python
 =======================================================

-nctoolkit is a comprehensive Python package for analyzing netCDF data on Linux and macOS.
+nctoolkit is a comprehensive and computationally efficient Python package for analyzing and post-processing netCDF data on Linux and macOS.

 Core abilities include: